-Clifford Law Offices filed a lawsuit Tuesday, Jan.
+Clifford Law Offices will be filing a lawsuit Tuesday, Jan.
 17, 2023, on behalf of the Shambrook family for the death of their three-year-old girl who died while they were biking on a residential street in a bike lane in Chicago’s Uptown neighborhood.

 Elizabeth Grace “Lily” Shambrook was killed in June when she was bike riding with her dad and mom who were forced into the traffic lane by a Commonwealth Edison (COMED) truck that was blocking the marked bicycle lane near the intersection of Leland and Winthrop avenues.
 A Mondelez 18-wheeler was next to the COMED truck at a busy intersection where construction work was going on at Winthrop.